prathameshks/College-Code-sem3/README.md

 This repository contains code for the Data Structures Lab (DSL), Object-Oriented Programming Lab (OOPL), and Computer Graphics Lab (CGL) for semester 3 of the SPPU Pune University Computer Engineering course.
 Explore and learn from the code examples and exercises!

 ## Installation 💻
 To run the code in this repository, you will need to have Python, C++, OpenGL, and the graphics.h library installed on your computer.
+The graphics.h library can be installed using libgraph.

 ## Usage 🚀
 To use the code in this repository, navigate to the appropriate directory for the lab you want to work on and follow the instructions in the README file for that lab.